 You shut up too.

-I just angles.
+I just wanted bagels.

-It's just but honestly, I think this guy, the thing that he doesn't understand is it's got nothing to do with his height.
+But honestly, I think this guy, the thing that he doesn't understand is it's got nothing to do with his height.

 It's got everything to do with his attitude.

-Well, he's got a really bad attitude.
+He's got a really bad attitude.

-You know, we always have these incidents, and then we find out later.
+You know, we always have these incidents and then we find out later.

 In New York City?